kizvki/Insect-Scanner/README.md

 For the script to work some adjustments need to be made inside of the python script.
 To edit the script we recommend [Visual Studio Code](https://code.visualstudio.com/).
 <br>
 <br>

-Setting: <br>
+Calibration: <br>
 All settings and calibrations can be done in the setting.py file inside of the variable folder.
-1. Open the setting.py file inside variable folder
+1. Open the setting.py file inside the variable folder
-2.

-Calibration:

-1. Clone the repo
    ```sh
    git clone https://github.com/github_username/repo_name.git
    ```